-Fresh Press is a University of Illinois,

-Urbana-Champaign initiative that is looking to fundamentally change the commercial paper product industry to one that is more sustainable.
-Agricultural residue from the student farm is used to create paper that is sold on-campus, with students involved in growing, harvesting and manufacturing the paper products.
-In 2016, the first shares of artisan and writing paper were completed, and 75% was sold to Illinois faculty, staff, and students.
-Artist prints and postcards will be created in Spring 2017, and sales will be reinvested to make the Fresh Press business model a sustainable one.
+Fresh Press is a University of Illinois, Urbana-Champaign initiative that is looking to fundamentally change the commercial paper product industry to one that is more sustainable.
+Agricultural residue from the student farm is used to create paper that is sold on campus, with students involved in growing, harvesting and manufacturing the paper products.
+In 2016, the first shares of artisan and writing paper were completed and 75% was sold to Illinois faculty, staff, and students.
+Artist prints and postcards were created in spring 2017, and sales are reinvested to make the Fresh Press business model a sustainable one.